manuel-amberger/CSHARP-BLAZOR-Racecar-Dashboard/README.md

 ## Card Descriptions

-- **Driver Information Card:** Displays the selected driver's photo, name, team, and age, combined with an interactive dropdown to switch between all 20 cars.
+- **Driver Information Card:** Displays the selected driver's car photo, name, team, and age, combined with an interactive dropdown to switch between all 20 cars.
 - **Stopwatch & Position Card:** Shows the current live lap timer alongside the driver's current position in the race.
 - **Circuit & Weather Card:** Visualizes the track map (Red Bull Ring) with a dynamic dot tracking the car's current section, plus a live weather status indicator.
 - **Lap Times Card:** Lists all completed lap times for the selected car, highlighting the personal best lap and calculating deltas to it.